njmulsqb/njmulsqb.github.io/_drafts/The-Blitzkrieg-Effect-Infiltrating-an-Enterprise-Active-Directory-Environment.md

 After not being able to crack the Kerberos hashes; I thought of going for mimikatz and see if I can steal the credentials somehow.
 Running it instantly was blocked by the XDR on the host machine.
 I without wasting time, moved forward to _Token Impersonation_ and tried to get the tokens from the logged in sessions on different machines.
 I opted for Metasploit for this attack but it failed too
 ![MSFConsole](/assets/images/posts/ad-pentest/token-imper.png){:style="display:block; margin-left:auto; margin-right:auto"}

-it was failing with the domain admin account as well so definitely XDR was blocking everything now and soon enough I got call from the IT dept that they have identified a breach attempt, is that me?
+it was failing with the domain admin account as well so definitely XDR was blocking everything now and soon enough I got email from the IT dept that they have identified a breach attempt, was that me?
 ![CrowdStrike Falcon Alert](/assets/images/posts/ad-pentest/falcon-alert.png){:style="display:block; margin-left:auto; margin-right:auto"}
 So now some of the tools (mimikatz, msfconsole) was being caught straightaway and I had to try something else.
 <img src="https://media.giphy.com/media/w89ak63KNl0nJl80ig/giphy.gif" alt="LLMNR Poisoning" style="display:block; margin-left:auto; margin-right:auto">